Recording data

 Depth values recorded with a dual frequency echo sounder.

-Please note, that when using a single frequency echo sounder, the low frequency column will contain only 'N/A' values.
+Note that when using a single frequency echo sounder, the low-frequency column will contain only 'N/A' values.

-At the bottom of the screen the name of the raw data file, raw data type as well as the recording date are displayed.
+At the bottom of the screen, the name of the raw data file, raw data type, and recording date are displayed.
 To select other data to display, just click the 'Prev Data' and 'Next Data' buttons.

 Using the data analysis window - Bottom Parameters

-The second page which comes after the page containing the depth values contains bottom parameters.
-These parameters are recorded only by a couple of echo sounders, so you might notice that this screen might contain no values.
+The second page, which comes after the page containing the depth values, contains bottom parameters.
+These parameters are recorded only by a few echo sounders, so you might notice that this screen contains no values.

 Bottom information values recorded with an Unabara Hydro-2F echo sounder.

-Although this page isn't used by most customers, we decide it to place it directly after the depth page because it is related to echo sounder information.
+Although this page isn't used by most customers, we decided to place it directly after the depth page because it is related to echo sounder information.
 Parameters that will be displayed here when available include:

 Using the data analysis window - position data